Sacramento Executive Airport

 Sacramento Executive Airport (IATA: SAC, ICAO: KSAC, FAA LID: SAC) is a public airport three miles (5 km) south of downtown Sacramento, in Sacramento County, California, United States.
-The airport covers 540 acre and has two lit runways and a helipad.
+The airport covers 540 acre and has two lighted runways and a helipad.

 History

 When it opened in 1930 Executive Airport was known as Sutterville Aerodrome.
 As the city-owned facility expanded, in 1941 construction was under way to pave and extend the airport's three runways.

 The U.S. Army Air Corps took over the airport during World War II; after the war, control returned to the city and the facility was renamed Sutterville Auxiliary Field.
 The airfield was used by 4th Air Force and the Army Air Forces Western Flying Training Command.
 Training was first on Bell P-39 Airacobra, as Chico Army Airfield auxiliary field.
 On April 7, 1945, training switched to heavy bomber with the 404th and 405th Army Air Force.
 The US made many improvements to the airfield.
 After the war the Sacramento Army Air Field returned to its owner, the City of Sacramento, and was renamed Sacramento Municipal Airport.

 In the late 1940s and early 1950s more improvements were made to parking and taxiway paving, water and sewer systems, and runway/taxiway lighting.
 The terminal building was built in 1955 along with some navigational aids and T-hangars.
 In October 1967 most airlines moved to the new Sacramento International Airport and the Sacramento Municipal Airport was renamed Sacramento Executive Airport.

 United Airlines Douglas DC-3s began flying nonstop to Los Angeles in 1946, but nonstops from SAC never reached north beyond Medford, OR or east beyond Nevada.
 Jet service flown by United with Boeing 727-100s and Western Airlines Boeing 720Bs appeared in 1964.